xcart/xc5-manual/en/taxes/setting_up_vat_gst.md

 _See also:_

-*   {% link "Video: Setting up VAT with the module "EU and UK VAT / GST"" ref_wcorpZyz %}
+*   {% link 'Video: Setting up VAT with the module "EU and UK VAT / GST"' ref_wcorpZyz %}